Rural Support Options

 Travel Assistance

 If you need to travel to specialist medical appointments, you may be eligible for funding.
-Download a brochure explaining the National Travel Assistance scheme here.
+Find out more about the National Travel Assistance scheme here.

 Contact your local GP, closest hospital, community support groups, or your local information centre to check out volunteer driver or shuttle schemes to help you get to appointments.